Ultimate Beginner’s Guide To Inkle Loom Weaving

-Rather taking your weft yarn and going over and under alternating warp threads, you can use shedding.
+Rather than taking your weft yarn and going over and under every alternating warp threads, you can now quickly separate upper and lower warp threads by shedding.

-- If the heddles are getting in the way of your shuttle, it is time to loosen the tension bar a little and pull the warp towards you.
-Reposition the heddles and continue weaving.
+If the heddles are getting in the way of your shuttle, it is time to loosen the tension bar a little and pull the warp towards you.
+After you created enough space, reposition the heddles, tighten the tension bar and continue weaving.

 If you want to make your designs more beautiful, read our article on inkle loom patterns for beginners.